|List A - Z | Top 1000 | Random | Origins|

 Teresa is a very popular first name for females (#54 out of 4276) and also a very popular surname or last name for all people (#32708 out of 88799) (2000 U.S. Census).

-Displayed below is the baby names popularity of the name Teresa for girls (2012 statistics).
+Displayed below is the baby names popularity of Teresa name for girls (2012 statistics).
 Compare Teresa with its variant forms and related girl baby names.